pocession/JapanHousePrice/README.md

 [29] "11"           "22"           "3"            "1"            "0"            "27"           "2H-"
 ```

 There are some data not labelled as minutes.
-I first transform those data by the following rule.
+I first transform those data following the below rules.
 However, when the distance of house is longer than 2h, there are no more details.
 ```{r}
 "30-60minutes" <45>
 "1H-1H30" <75>